We are temporarily closed. Sign up to our emails for updates.

-"I will show [you] what a woman can do”
+"I will show Your Illustrious Lordship what a woman can do"

 In this first major exhibition of Artemisia’s work in the UK, see her best-known paintings including two versions of her iconic and viscerally violent ‘Judith beheading Holofernes’; as well as her self portraits, heroines from history and the Bible, and recently discovered personal letters, seen in the UK for the first time.

 Follow in Artemisia’s footsteps from Rome to Florence, Venice, Naples and London.
 Hear her voice from her letters, and see the world through her eyes.